Avaya (NYSE:AVYA) Updates Q4 Earnings Guidance

 Avaya (NYSE:AVYA) updated its fourth quarter earnings guidance on Monday.
-The company provided earnings per share guidance of $0.66-0.78 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $0.80.
+The company provided earnings per share (EPS) guidance of $0.66-0.78 for the period, compared to the Thomson Reuters consensus estimate of $0.80.
 The company issued revenue guidance of $720-750 million, compared to the consensus revenue estimate of $749.66 million.Avaya also updated its FY 2021 guidance to $3.050-$3.160 EPS.

-Separately, Zacks Investment Research lowered Avaya from a hold rating to a sell rating in a report on Thursday.
-One research analyst has rated the stock with a sell rating, three have issued a hold rating and seven have assigned a buy rating to the stock.
-Avaya has a consensus rating of Buy and a consensus target price of $28.27.
+Separately, Zacks Investment Research cut shares of Avaya from a hold rating to a sell rating in a report on Thursday, August 5th.
+One investment analyst has rated the stock with a sell rating, three have given a hold rating and seven have given a buy rating to the company’s stock.
+Avaya currently has a consensus rating of Buy and an average price target of $28.27.

 Avaya Holdings Corp. is a global business communications company, which engages in the provision of business collaboration and communication solutions.
 It operates through the following segments: Products & Solutions and Services.
 The Products and Solutions segment includes unified communications and contact center platforms, applications and devices.